The Baum--Connes conjecture localised at the unit element of a discrete group: Exactness and monster-based counterexamples

 We know from Section \ref{functorial} that the $\tau$-parts are functorial.
 In particular an exact sequence $I \rightarrow A \rightarrow Q$ of $\G-C^*$-algebras induces a sequence

 We will show that exactly with the same Gromov's group $\Gamma$ and the same $C^*$-algebras $A$ and $I$ as in \cite{HLS}, this is NOT exact.
-This in spite of the fact that the $\tau$-parts for the maximal and the reduced algebras are the same, and that we could think of \eqref{sequencereducedtau} as induced by the full crossed product exact sequence In fact, taking the minimal tensor product with a $\rm{II}_1$-factor destroys exactness and this is why the sequence \ref{sequencereducedtau} fails exactness.
+This is in spite of the fact that the $\tau$-parts for the maximal and the reduced algebras are the same, and that we could think of \eqref{sequencereducedtau} as induced by the full crossed product exact sequence In fact, we will show that taking the minimal tensor product with a $\rm{II}_1$-factor destroys exactness and this is why the sequence \ref{sequencereducedtau} fails exactness.

 We briefly recall the construction of \cite{HLS}.